10deepaktripathi/Propenity_Modelling_For_Products/README.md

 One of the solutions to this task is to create a propensity model for given categories of products.
 This model will use customer’s historical behavior to predict their likelihood of purchasing these products.
-That means the model will create, for every customer, a propensity score for each of the agreed categories of product.
+That means the model will create, for every customer, a propensity score for each of the agreed categories of product.</br>
 An appropriate way to accomplish this task is to create a recommendation model, which can generate a list of customers, who might be interested in buying a given product.
 Along with these recommendations, this model will also be generating a propensity score to show how